FMG793/1.0.16.05_20-Cypress-Mods-And-Deobfuscated-Code/README.md

 ext1605_20_client_reobfuscated - source code compiled and reobfuscated with [RetroMCP](https://github.com/MCPHackers/RetroMCP-Java).
 (No sounddata, freerun and ZM worlds) (Runable in launcher, can be decompiled by RetroMCP)

-For deobfuscation I used modified version of RetroGuard (source code attached) and [Enigma](https://github.com/FabricMC/Enigma).
+For deobfuscation I used modified version of [RetroGuard](https://github.com/FMG793/RetroGuard-Modded) and [Enigma](https://github.com/FabricMC/Enigma).

 For decompilation I used [Fernflower](https://github.com/fesh0r/fernflower)